 Sesame seeds also contain lignans which help to block excess estrogen during the second phase of your menstrual cycle when progesterone rises.
 Research shows that sesame seeds are beneficial for postmenopausal women by improving blood lipids, antioxidants, and sex hormones.
 (4)

 Pumpkin and sesame seeds both contain high levels of zinc.
-This mineral helps to improve the formation of the corpus luteum in the uterus.
+This mineral helps to improve the formation of the corpus luteum, a transient endocrine structure that develops in the ovary.
 The corpus luteum is responsible for producing progesterone and stimulates the uterus to thicken in preparation for potential implantation.
 (5) (6)

 Both flax and pumpkin seeds are rich in omega-3 fatty acids.
 Omega-3s promote blood flow to the uterus, increase progesterone secretion, and help maintain healthy cell membranes.
 (7) In addition, Vitamin E has been linked to reducing PMS symptoms.
 (8) Research also shows that Vitamin E, omega-3s and omega-6s found in pumpkin, sesame, sunflower, and flax seeds are essential for hormone production and follicle function.